ianwinter/sneakyoctopus-stackbit-v2-289b7/content/pages/index.md

           isRequired: false
           width: full
           type: SelectFormControl
+        - name: message
+          label: Message
+          placeholder: Tell me about your project or ask a question.
+          isRequired: true
+          width: full
+          type: TextareaFormControl
         - name: consent
           label: Data will be sent and held in order to process it (GDPR).
           isRequired: true